ccoutant/dwarf-locations/chapter2-diffs.md

 The following operations all push a value onto the DWARF stack.
-Operations other than `DW_OP_const_type` push a value with the generic type, and if the value of a constant in one of these operations is larger than can be stored in a single stack element, the value is truncated to the element size and the low-order bits are pushed on the stack.
+Operations other than `DW_OP_const_type` push a value with the generic type, and if the value of a constant in one of these operations is larger than can be <span class="del">stored in a single stack element</span><span class="add">represented by the stack element's type</span>, the value is truncated to the element<span class="add">'s type</span> size and the low-order bits are pushed on the stack.

 1. `DW_OP_lit0`, `DW_OP_lit1`, ..., `DW_OP_lit31`